HydroCouple/openswmm.gui/docs/reference/reference.md

 To remove all items from the reporting set of a given object category, select the object category's page and click the **Clear** button.

-To include all objects of a given category in the reporting set, check the **"All"** box on the page for that category (i.e., subcatchments, nodes, or links).
+To include all objects of a given category in the reporting set, check the **All** box on the page for that category (i.e., subcatchments, nodes, or links).
 This will override any individual items that may be currently listed on the page.

 To dismiss the dialog click the **Close** button.